You’re currently reading Chapter 5 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 Here’s my best answer: enough that it shows how your brain processed getting from one idea to the finished product, but not so much that your book feels like just a giant collage of inspiration.

-In the real life design world, we’re not making moodboards that are movie poster size.
+In the real life design world as freelancers or employees, we’re not making moodboards that are movie poster size.
 I know you do them in school, but that is not reality.

 Now, if you really want a scientific answer or rule of thumb, take this with a grain of salt: